matee8/char_rnn/README.md

 for character-level sequence modelling.
 The model processes input character sequences to predict the next character in the sequence.

-The model's operation can be conceptualized in several stages:
+The core `Model` class is generic, allowing for the construction of various sequential architectures by providing a list of layers.
+For character generation, a helper function `create_char_rnn_model` is provided to instantiate a common CharRNN architecture.
+This standard CharRNN's operation can be conceptualized in several stages:

 -   **Input representation**: Raw character sequences are first transformed into a dense, continuous numerical format via an **embedding layer**.
-The weights for this layer are initialized using a random uniform distribution.
+The weights for this layer are initialized using a random uniform distribution by default.
 -   **Sequential processing**: The embedded sequence is processed by a recurrent layer.
-This project provides:

-    -   A **Simple Recurrent Layer**: This layer uses a standard RNN cell with a tanh activation function.
-Input-to-hidden weights are initialized using Glorot Uniform, and hidden-to-hidden weights with an Orthogonal initializer.
+The default `create_char_rnn_model` uses:

     -   A **Gated Recurrent Unit (GRU) Layer**: This layer implements the GRU cell, which uses update and reset gates to manage information flow, helping to capture longer-range dependencies.
 By default, it uses a tanh